Catherine Wolfram is a Visiting Professor at the Harvard Kennedy School, on leave from UC Berkeley.

-Catherine Wolfram is the Cora Jane Flood Professor of Business Administration and Associate Dean for Academic Affairs at the Haas School of Business, University of California, Berkeley.
+At UC Berkeley, she is the Cora Jane Flood Professor of Business Administration.
+From 2019 to 2021, she served as the Associate Dean for Academic Affairs at the Haas School of Business.

 Wolfram has published extensively on the economics of energy markets.
 Her work has analyzed rural electrification programs in the developing world, energy efficiency programs in the US, the effects of environmental regulation on energy markets and the impact of privatization and restructuring in the US and UK.
 She is currently implementing several randomized controlled trials to evaluate energy programs in the U.S., Ghana, and Kenya.